 What is Zero Waste?

 Arcata is striving to achieve zero waste.
 Zero waste is a materials management approach that first prevents waste and then establishes reuse and recycling policies, programs, and infrastructure for all materials entering the community.
 The goal is to ensure that nothing is sent to a landfill or incinerator by ensuring that resources we take from the earth continue to be used efficiently without waste and excess burden on the environment.
-Download the zero waste guide for City of Arcata residents to help you reduce and divert your waste.
+After you have done all you can to prevent waste and then reuse, download the materials management guide for City of Arcata residents to help responsibly manage your remaining waste.

 How do we get to Zero Waste?